True Crime: New York City: NYPD controversy

 On September 26, 2005, NYPD Commissioner Raymond Kelly and Patrolmen's Benevolent Association President Patrick Lynch called for a boycott of the game, citing its depiction of law-breaking police officers as damaging and offensive.
 In an interview with the New York Daily News, Kelly stated "It's an outrage.
 I think it disrespects all police officers."
-Although the game was made in conjunction with two former NYPD detectives, Bill Clarke and Tom Walker (author of Fort Apache: The Bronx), and the police force in the game is called the PDNY (as opposed to the real life NYPD), Kelly stated "It's totally inappropriate.
+Although the game was made in conjunction with two former NYPD detectives, Bill Clark and Tom Walker (author of Fort Apache: The Bronx), and the police force in the game is called the PDNY (as opposed to the real life NYPD), Kelly stated "It's totally inappropriate.
 It's a tough job, a dangerous job, and this undermines what police officers try to do.
 I'm saddened that some former members of the department are linked to that video game."
-Lynch said of Clarke, "The cop who worked on this video should look in the mirror.
+Lynch said of Clark, "The cop who worked on this video should look in the mirror.
 He makes it harder for everyone working the job."
-Clarke responded by commenting that police unions "should stop worrying about video games and spend more time getting cops more than a $25,000 starting salary."
+Clark responded by commenting that police unions "should stop worrying about video games and spend more time getting cops more than a $25,000 starting salary."